 - How should we transition our production and use of energy?

 - How do we build successful start-up ecosystems?

-We will talk about the challenges to innovate for the aging population, how to innovate with a design mindset, and how to create new products with the user in the center.
+We will talk about the challenges to innovate for the ageing population, how to innovate with a design mindset, and how to create new products with the user in the centre.
 In his spare time, Patrick is enjoying outdoor sports, for instance, cross country running and he is living a healthy and sporty life.